Wait, I can elope in a city?? YES, you can!

 If you don’t want to hire an officiant, you can also have a friend get certified to perform marriages in Colorado.
 The Universal Life Church is the most common place people get ordained online to perform weddings.
 The application doesn’t take long and is super simple.

-what other vendors do I need?
+What other vendors do you need?

 The great thing about eloping or having a small wedding… This is totally up to you!!
 You don’t have to have flowers, cake, a DJ, or anything that you don’t want to spend the time to find or the budget to hire.

-Denver Florists for small weddings and elopements
+Denver Florists for small Weddings and Elopements

 If you do want a simple small bouquet, most florists in Denver can offer a cheaper elopement or small wedding package for you that doesn’t include 8 bridesmaid bouquets and groomsman boutonnieres.
 Watch out for order minimums though!
 Some florists impose a minimum order on their packages that would stop their services from being cost-effective.
 These florists here in Denver offer smaller elopement packages and bouquets without minimums!